sideshowcoder/canned/README.md

     /comments/any.get.json          | GET /comments/:id
     /comments/_search.get.json      | GET /comments/search

-You can even add query parameters to your filenames, to return different responses on the same route, depending on the query params.
-If the all query names and values in a filename match the incoming request, this file will be returned.
-It will fall back to returning just the file with no query params in the name.
+You can even add query parameters to your filenames to return different responses on the same route.
+If the all query params in a filename match the incoming request, this file will be returned.
+It will fall back to returning the file with no query params if it exists.

     file                            | resquest
     /index?name=Superman.get.json   | GET /?name=Superman&NotAllParams=NeedToMatch